laodeaman-ai/ladock/README.md

 ## Dependencies

 Make sure to install the following dependency packages on your system:
-- autodock4
+- autodock4 (apt install autodock-4, or get from the website)
-- autodock-gpu
+- autodock-gpu (get from the website or github)
-- autodock-vina
+- autodock-vina (get from the website or github)
-- vina-gpu
+- vina-gpu (get from the website or github)
-- mgltools
+- mgltools (get from the website)
-- gromacs
+- gromacs (get from the website)
-- acpype
+- acpype (get from conda)
-- openbabel
+- openbabel (apt install openbabel)
-- requests
+- requests (pip install requests)
-- biopython
+- biopython (pip install biopython)
-- tqdm
+- tqdm (pip install tqdm)
-- argparse
+- argparse (pip install argprase)
-- numpy
+- numpy (pip install numpy)
-- scipy
+- scipy (pip install scipy)
-- futures
+- futures (pip install futures)

 ## Usage